 I can’t recall a time in my life when a book title convicted me like this one did.
 If there is one thing I know I should do but don’t do often enough, it’s biblical meditation.
 So I got this book as quickly as I could and read it carefully.

-I’ll go ahead and abandon any pretense that this “review” will offer any substantial critique of what Dr. Morgan writes here.
+I’ll go ahead and abandon any pretense that this “review” will offer any substantial critique of what Robert J. Morgan writes here.
 I think it is dangerous to put people on pedestals where they cannot be critiqued, but my main goal here is to try to influence people to read this book because the content is so important.
 Any criticisms I have are extremely superficial and will succumb to the weight of the Dr. Morgan’s central message.

 Evangelical Crusades and Hannibal Lector Bring it Home